tauseef09/ML-Algorithm-Visualizer/README.md

 ![language](https://img.shields.io/badge/language-python-blue?style=flat-square) &nbsp;
 </div>

 Humans are visual learners.
-The human brain is not well-equipped to process a large corpus of data, but are rather good at identifying changes and patterns visually.
-If you’re given a large paragraph of text describing a scenario and a picture of that scenario for the same amount of time, then you would, obviously, retain more information from the visual object i.e. the picture.
-We believe, the learning system in engineering should also be fundamentally structured around visualizing the problem domain first, and then, if necessary, be supplemented by texts.
+The human brain is not well-equipped to process a large corpus of data but is rather good at identifying changes and patterns visually.
+If you’re given a large paragraph of text describing a scenario and a picture of that scenario for the same amount of time, then you would retain more information from the visual object i.e. the picture.
+We believe the learning system in engineering should also be fundamentally structured around visualizing the problem domain first, and then, if necessary, be supplemented by texts.

-Emphasizing on the need for visualization, we envision to develop a software that would visualize learning algorithms specified by the users and serve as a learning aid to anyone interested in Machine Learning.
+Emphasizing the need for visualization, we envision developing software that would visualize learning algorithms specified by the users and serve as a learning aid to anyone interested in Machine Learning.
 The algorithms that are visualized:

 >- Linear Regression
 >